rener2020/note/SLAM/orbslam3阅读.md

    the first complete multi-map SLAMsystem able to handle visual and visual-inertial systems,in monocular and stereo configurations.
 - An abstract camera representation
   Now I only care  pin-hole model

+## Pre Work
+Monocular SLAM was first solved in MonoSLAM